mwasifshkeel/pep-flix/README.md

     ```bash
     npm run dev
     ```
-2. Open your web browser and navigate to `http://localhost:3000` to view the application.
+2. Open your web browser and navigate to `http://localhost:[PORT IN TERMINAL]` to view the application.

 ## Key Features and Functionalities Implemented